buffaloiot/sample-project-1/README.md

 ![Architecture](docs/architecture.png)

 Here we see the use of a message broker to facilite communication between two devices and their respective controllers.
+The controllers save received readings data to the database.
+The REST API retrieves data from the database in response to HTTP requests.

 ## Deploy